PanduDcau/R-Essentials/Weibull_Data Fitting/README.md

 # Matlab_StatsProject
-This is my statistics project under professor Sharmishta Mitra of Indian Institute of Technology Kanpur in 2nd year summers.

 ### Problem Statement
 Draw random samples of size 10, 30 and 100 from a generalized exponential distribution and fit these to